Edtech254/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all
-Other users: all the permissions chmod 753 hello -> sets the mode of the file hello to this chmod --reference-olleh  -> sets the mode of the file hello the same as olleh’s mode
+Other users: all the permissions chmod 753 hello -> sets the mode of the file hello to this chmod --reference=olleh hello  -> sets the mode of the file hello the same as olleh’s mode